-Table 2.
+Table 3.
 Blank inventory table on existing social protection schemes b) What is foreseen in the government's strategy?

-Blank inventory table Scheme name Legal framework Responsible body Target group Eligibility criteria Actual population covered Benefits Financing
+BLANK INVENTORY TABLE Scheme Legal Responsible Target Eligibility population rame framework body group criteria covered Benefits Financing

-- c) What are the main policy gaps? - No. 1 Is the social protection floor achieved?
-(Does the entire population have access to the guarantee?) - No. 2 Has the country developed a legal framework to guarantee access to social protection benefits? - No. 3 Has the country developed rules and regulations to ensure that the law can be implemented? - No. 4 Are all the people covered by the social security law?
-If not, who is not covered? - No. 5 Are some of the schemes established on a pilot or ad-hoc basis without any legal base? - No. 6 For those covered by the social security law, is the level of protection sufficient and adapted to the peoples' needs? - No. 7 Are the benefit packages clearly defined? - d) What are the main implementation issues? - No. 1 What proportion of the population is entitled to social security but has no access to social protection benefits? - No. 2 Is the supply of social services adequate in all parts of Coresia? - No. 3 Is the population aware of existing social protection schemes and of their entitlements? - No. 4 Are all programmes efficiently managed and properly staffed?
+- c) What are the main policy gaps? - Is the social protection floor achieved?
+(Does the entire population have access to the guarantee?) - Has the country developed a legal framework to guarantee access to social protection benefits? - Has the country developed rules and regulations to ensure that the law can be implemented? - Is the entire population covered by the social security law?
+If not, who is not covered? - Are some of the schemes established on a pilot or ad-hoc basis without any legal basis? - For those covered by the social security law, is the level of protection sufficient and adapted to the people's needs? - Are the benefit packages clearly defined? - d) What are the main implementation issues? - What proportion of the population is entitled to social security but has no access to social protection benefits? - Is the supply of social services adequate in all parts of Coresia? - Is the population aware of existing social protection schemes and of their entitlements? - Are all programmes efficiently managed and properly staffed?
 Do they rely on a proper management information system?